DefinetlyNotAI/Test_generator/Documentation.md

 **Returns WEB UI:-**
-It will also return either one of 2 scenarios, If an error occurs, it makes it return an error code in html unless using the framework where it will return it in JSON.
+It will also return either one of 2 scenarios, If an error occurs, it makes it return an error code in html unless using the framework where it will return it in text.
-OR if everything works fine it will return a confirmation message in html, unless using the framework where it will return it in JSON.
+OR if everything works fine it will return a confirmation message in html, unless using the framework where it will return it in text.

 **Required Format:-**
 API.json file format should be at minimum: